ortfo/docs/db/database-format.md

 ##### Media blocks

 TODO.
-Here's the Go documentation in the meantime:
+See [the go documentation for `Media`](https://pkg.go.dev/github.com/ortfo/db#Media) in the meantime.

+Here are the attributes:

 ```go
 Alt               string                        `json:"alt"`